supremeimposter/My-Vault/DatabaseManagementSystem/SQL/SQL Retrieval Queries.md

 	3. Discard unwanted columns (`SELECT`)

 > [!conflict]
-> The conceptual evaluation is NOT followed by any DBMS software.
+> The conceptual order of evaluation is NOT followed by any DBMS software.
 And also SQL is declarative and NOT procedural.

 ```mermaid
 flowchart TD